Magic vs. Hawks Prediction & Picks - November 9

 - Atlanta hasn't covered the spread as a 3.5-point favorite or more this season, while Orlando covers as an underdog of 3.5 or more 66.7% of the time.

-- Atlanta's games have gone over the total 57.1% of the time this season (four out of seven), which is more often than Orlando's games have (one out of seven).
+- Atlanta and its opponents have gone over the total 57.1% of the time this season (four out of seven).
+That's more often than Orlando and its opponents have (one out of seven).

-- As a moneyline favorite this year, the Hawks are 1-1, while the Magic are 1-3 as moneyline underdogs.

 Put your picks to the test and bet on the Magic with BetMGM Sportsbook.